 At first, Oxygen OS was very close to stock Android with only a handful of additional features.
 Over time, OnePlus has made the skin into one of the best on the market.
 It’s a mostly bloat-free experience with tons of customization features and a snappy, beautiful UI.

 Hit #3: The OnePlus 3T

 The OnePlus One will always have a special spot on the list of historically important Android smartphones.
 However, the OnePlus 3T will likely be remembered as the best device OnePlus has ever offered.

 Initially, there was a mixed fan reaction to the OnePlus 3T.
 The company released it right before the third OnePlus birthday, barely six months after the OnePlus 3.
 On one hand, fans liked the idea of a slightly better OnePlus phone on offer.
 But there were plenty of people who had just forked out for the OnePlus 3 and felt a pang of regret at not knowing a better choice was going to come so soon.

 However, any misgivings were quickly forgotten once people started to use the OnePlus 3T.
-Keeping the same sleek, metal design of the OnePlus 3, the 3T bumped up the processor, battery, and front-facing camera specs, while also adding a new internal storage option of 128GB.
+Keeping the same sleek, metal design of the OnePlus 3, the 3T bumped up the processor, battery, and front-facing camera specs.
+It also added a new internal storage option of 128GB.